tarwn/lessthandot-hugo/blogs/content/posts/2013-12-05-we-re-sorry-there-was.md

 Your software has blown up.
 The user only cares about your software because it's enabling them to get some work done or providing entertainment or otherwise allowing them to do something that has absolutely nothing to do with enjoying the actual software.
 The tool has just blown up in their hands and whatever time they invested or value they were expecting has just gone out the window.

 In programmer terms, this is Visual Studio/Eclipse/etc crashing with a dozen unsaved files.
 A corrupt git repository with no backups.
 The RAID controller of your business database committing suicide 20 minutes before someone realizes the backups were also on the local drive.
-HR getting the math wrong when they determine how many people in your group to &#8216;right-size'.
+HR getting the math wrong when they determine how many people in your group to 'right-size'.
 Yeah.

 “There was an error, we're sorry for the inconvenience.
 Please try again later.”